ssat335/GuiPlotting/Readme.md

 Input the test data details in plottingWin.py
 Select the training data from the signal.
-Choose either WEKA based prediction of SciKitlearn prediction.
+Choose either WEKA based prediction of scikit-learn based prediction.